 These are little grey grubs that chew at the stems and roots.
 They curl up under the surface of the soil.
 I use wood ash sprinkled around the plants to dehydrate them.
 Also be sure to clear away all weeds.

 If your growing turnips are being eaten and the plant is slowly defoliated, it may be blister beetles.
 They can be black, metallic or grey.
-Like stink bugs, squash the adults.
+You can squash the adult while wearing gloves, but never touch them bare-handed because they can secrete blistering agent that will cause severe skin, eye and mucosal pain and irritation.
 I’ve found the best knock down spray for these bugs is organic pyrethrum.

 Early Blight or Cercospora